Stocks fall after Fed says it's too soon to pause rate hikes

 The latest jobs data from private payroll company ADP shows that companies added positions at a greater pace than expected in October.
 The report follows hotter-than-expected data from the government Tuesday on job openings.

-“It's sort of confirming that the Fed still has more work to do,” Grabinski said.
+“It's sort of confirming that the Fed still has more work to do,” said Ryan Grabinski, managing director of investment strategy at Strategas, a Baird company.

 Investors will get more employment data with the government's weekly unemployment report on Thursday and a broader monthly jobs report on Friday.
 They have been closely watching the latest round of company earnings to get a better sense of inflation's impact on corporate profits and outlooks.
 It's been a mixed bag so far.

-The 11 sectors in the S&P 500 were in the red after shedding all their gains after the brief rally following the Fed statement.
-Technology stocks and retailers were among the biggest weights on the index.
+The 11 sectors in the S&P 500 closed in the red after shedding all their gains following a brief rally immediately after the Fed statement.
+Technology stocks, retailers and health care companies were among the biggest weights on the index.
+Apple fell 3.7%, Amazon dropped 4.8% and Johnson & Johnson slipped 1.5%.

-Drugstore operator CVS rose 3.6% after raising its profit forecast following a strong third quarter.
-Casino operator Caesars Entertainment rose 2.1% after beating Wall Street's third-quarter profit and revenue forecasts.

 Yuri Kageyama and Matt Ott contributed to this report.